WilsonH918/Oracle_Payload/README.md

 This project provides Python scripts that automate the process of uploading procurement agents to Oracle Cloud using the Oracle Cloud REST API.
 This saves users a significant amount of time compared to manually inputting agents through the Oracle Cloud UI.

 ## Overview
-The project includes three Python scripts and one SQL script:
+The project includes 3 Python scripts and 1 SQL script:

 1. AgenttoAgentId.sql: Run this SQL script on your Oracle Cloud instance to return a report.
 Name the report "AgenttoAgentId_Report" to fit the code.
 2. deploy_auto.py: This script reads in a file called "input.xlsx" that contains a list of usernames and business units.
 It creates a payload for each user and uploads the final combined payload to Oracle Cloud.